GgonzaloCaceres/AgeCalculator/README.md

 🛠 The app was built entirely using React.

-❗ Due that it doesn't utilize any external library to do the calculations, it has a error range of a few days in some cases.
+❗ Due that it doesn't utilize any external library to do the calculations, it has an error range of a few days in some cases.

 <h3>Usage:</h3>